Dr-Chaos/GreenLuma-Reborn-App/README.md

 (If the link above is not updated to the current version of GLR, I'm probably not home and will make sure that it's updated ASAP.)

-The "DllInjector.ini" in the download link has already been modified by me to automatically include NoHook mode.
+The "DllInjector.ini" in the download link has already been modified by me to automatically include NoHook and NoQuestion mode.
 Just follow the [installation instructions](https://github.com/linkthehylian/GreenLuma-Reborn-App/wiki/FaQ#can-i-get-banned-for-using-greenluma-reborn-) and skip step two and three. **Do not** edit it.

 ![alt text](https://i.imgur.com/ZvOYRyV.png)